Magnetoencephalography (MEG)

 • Safe and non-invasive: MEG scans are very safe.
 No needles, no radiation, and no known risks.

-• Real-time brain activity: MEG shows how your brain is working during tasks like speaking, moving, or listening – not just what it looks like.
+• Real-time brain activity: MEG shows how your brain works during tasks like speaking, moving, or listening – not just what it looks like.

-• Highly accurate: MEG can detect even the smallest signals deep in the brain, helping doctors pinpoint the exact location of problems like seizures or tumors.
+• Highly precise: MEG can detect even the smallest signals deep in the brain, helping doctors accurately locate problems like seizures or tumors.

 Why Choose Us for MEG